List of Gilmore Girls characters: Paris Geller

 Paris Geller, portrayed by Liza Weil, enters Gilmore Girls in season 1, episode 2, and concludes her appearances in season 7.
-Raised by wealthy Jewish parents and primarily by her Portuguese nanny, Paris initially feels threatened by Rory's academic success, especially when their mutual crush Tristin Dugray (Chad Michael Murray) shows interest in Rory.
+Raised by wealthy Jewish parents and primarily by her Portuguese nanny, Paris initially feels threatened by Rory's academic success, especially when their mutual crush Tristin Dogray (Chad Michael Murray) shows interest in Rory.
 Despite her initial hostility, Paris bonds with Rory over time, sharing dreams of Harvard but ending up at Yale after Paris is rejected by Harvard.

 Throughout the series, Paris navigates relationships and academic challenges, including a romance with Jamie (Brandon Barash), an affair with Yale professor Asher Fleming (Michael York), and eventually settling with Yale Daily News editor Doyle McMaster (Danny Strong).
 Financial struggles arise when her parents flee due to tax evasion, leaving Paris reliant on loans.
 She attends Yale alongside Rory, showcasing a Type A personality and continual anxiety about meeting expectations.
 In the revival, Paris runs a successful fertility clinic, is separated from Doyle, and reveals hidden talents like passing the bar exam and having a law practice license.

-Paris's character, initially planned for a short arc, expanded due to Weil's portrayal, highlighting the pressures of elite academia at Chilton and later Yale.
+Paris character, initially planned for a short arc, expanded due to Weil's portrayal, highlighting the pressures of elite academia at Chilton and later Yale.
 Weil's transformation for the role, including dying her hair blonde, accentuates Paris's contrast with Rory, making her a vital foil throughout the series' progression.